TheWeirdDev/theweirddev.github.io/_posts/2016-01-06-tw-gnome-shell.markdown

 Lately I've been playing with __gnome-shell__, I wanted to create an extension and finally came up with a result.
 The experience was actually a bit painful due to a lack of documentation.
-In this post will present the simple extension I've got and provide explanations whenever I can.
+In this post I will present the simple extension I've got and provide explanations whenever I can.
 However, this should be taken with carefulness since I've started with few days ago.
 Nevertheless the extension is pretty simple and I think it can help someone, starting by me.